signalfx/integrations/collectd-rabbitmq/README.md

 ### DESCRIPTION

 The RabbitMQ plugin that collects statistics from RabbitMQ.
-The plugin uses the [RabbitMQ Management HTTP API](https://www.rabbitmq.com/management.html) to poll for statistics on a RabbitMQ server, then reports them to collectd.
+The plugin uses the <a target="_blank" href="https://www.rabbitmq.com/management.html">RabbitMQ Management HTTP API</a> to poll for statistics on a RabbitMQ server, then reports them to collectd.

 #### FEATURES